 Potatoes have a hypnotic power on anyone.
 Even the strictest of diet followers cannot help but be mesmerized by potatoes.
-It could in the form of fries, baked, smothered , roasted, Curried or drenched in cheese, potatoes can be all consuming.
-I even have a pinterest board dedicated to these tubers!
+It could in the form of wedges, baked, smothered , roasted, Curried or drenched in cheese, potatoes can be all consuming.

 Personally, I am happy to surrender to its power occasionally and make a drool worthy meal from it.
 So, when Revol sent me these individual covered dish casserole made of porcelain, All I could see was delicious, aromatic potatoes slow roasting in them.

-Ever since I made this Wonton ravioli for The Complete Savorist, I have been obsessed with Sage in butter.
+Ever since I made this Wonton ravioli, I have been obsessed with Sage in butter.
 Sage butter and potatoes are a match made in foodie heaven!
 To round out the recipe, I added copious amounts of garlic.

 In each casserole, I added about 4 baby potatoes and 2 cloves of garlic.
 With the combination of Sage butter, salt and pepper, this meal makes a loud statement!